-Students who elect to take practicum at an external site (not an ICC), must register for Group Supervision during their first semester of practicum.
+Students who elect to take practicum at an external site (not an ICC) and live in the greater Bay Area, must register for Group Supervision during their first semester of practicum.
 They may then choose Individual or Group Supervision for their second and third semesters.
 Students at an ICC may register for Individual or Group Supervision during their first semester.
 However, they must register for Individual supervision their second and third semesters.
 A list of approved supervisors is maintained by the ICP program office.

 Personal Therapy Requirement

 Students must complete at least one year (50 sessions) of weekly in person individual therapy with a licensed clinician (MFT, LCSW or PsyD) during practicum.
 Advisors can assist studetns with the choice of therapist, and the ICP program maintains a resource directory of area therapists who work with students.

 Students who entered graduate study before August 1, 2012 must successfully complete the following workshop as part of the degree program prior to graduation for licensure as a Marriage and Family Therapist (MFT):